d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

-We can create an $m \times n$ matrix by specifying a shape with two components $m$ and $n$ when calling any of our favorite functions for instantiating an `ndarray`.
+We can create an $m \times n$ matrix by specifying a shape with two components $m$ and $n$ when calling any of our favorite functions for instantiating a tensor.

 ```{.python .input}
 A = np.arange(20).reshape(5, 4)